 A strong foundation in science learning is rooted in making observations, questioning, and exploring.
 Growing things, like sweet potatoes, in your science center will naturally lead to many opportunities to exercise these skills.

-Supplies for Sprouting Sweet Potatoes
+Supplies for Growing Sweet Potatoes In Water

 Here are the supplies you need to get started sprouting sweet potatoes with kids.